The Benefits of Early Decision

-The acceptance rate is also higher through our Early Decision rounds than through Regular Decision.
+The admission rate is also higher in our Early Decision rounds than it is in Regular Decision.

 All Early Decision applicants must read and sign the Early Decision Agreement found in the Common Application.
 You must complete the Early Decision Agreement form with your secondary school guidance counselor.

 While the binding nature of Early Decision means you will not be able to compare financial aid offers among colleges, the aid package you receive under Early Decision at Grinnell is the same as you would receive if admitted under the Regular Decision plan.
 Early Decision I candidates must submit their financial aid forms by Nov.
 15. Early Decision II candidates must submit their financial aid forms by Jan.
 1.